seankwarren/Django-React-jwt-authentication/README.md

 export default PrivateRoute;
 ```

-If a client is authenticated, the rendering will continue uninterrupted, otherwise, the client is redirected to the login page.
-We've used a seperate state to store the user here, but we want this user state to match the user state in the header, this is where the context state management will come in soon.
+This component checks if a client is authenticated.
+If so, the rendering continues uninterrupted.
+Otherwise, the client is redirected to the login page.
+We've used a separate state to store the user here, but we want this user state to match the user state in the header.
+This is where context state management comes in, and we'll cover that later.

-To protect a Route, we just need to wrap the ```Route``` element component in a ```<PrivateRoute>``` like so:
+To protect a route, we just need to wrap the ```Route``` component in a ```<PrivateRoute>``` component like so:

 ```javascript
 <Routes>
     ...